 In seven out of the top 10 World Watch List countries, the primary cause of persecution is Islamic oppression.
 This means, for millions of Christians—particularly those who grew up Muslim or were born into Muslim families—openly following Jesus can have painful consequences.
 They can be treated as second-class citizens, discriminated against for jobs or even violently attacked.

 Often, Islamic oppression is most widely seen and covered by media during events of extreme violence.
 Despite a lack of a common ideology—and even amidst in-fighting between the various groups—Islamic militants continue to cast their bloody vision around the world.
-From al-Shabab to Boko Haram to al-Qaeda in the Arabian Peninsula to ISIS, this kind of militancy continues to grow in Asia (the Philippines, Bangladesh, Indonesia) and Africa (Egypt, Nigeria, Somalia).
+From al-Shabab to an extremist group that is located primarily in Northern Nigeria to al-Qaeda in the Arabian Peninsula to ISIS, this kind of militancy continues to grow in Asia (the Philippines, Bangladesh, Indonesia) and Africa (Egypt, Nigeria, Somalia).
 These militants and other violent radical movements continue to obliterate anyone opposing their extreme interpretation of Islam through acts of terrorism and insurrection.
 We call this the “smash” factor (violence).

 But another force is at play called the “squeeze” factor.
 While violent terrorist acts receive the majority of media attention, Islamists around the world further their agenda through diplomatic and political action, as well as grassroots social efforts.
 In many countries, democracy is used to peaceably enact legal changes in accord with Sharia law and Islamic customs.
 For Christians in these countries, the persecution “squeeze” Christians who left Islam to follow Christ face often far outweighs the violence and is even more difficult to endure.
 The slow creep of Islamic control in every facet of life becomes unbearable, leading to many Christians practicing their faith underground, out of the public eye, for fear of repercussions should their faith be discovered.
 In areas where militant Islam is present, this fear is only heightened.